Z323323/Quadratic-residues/README.md

    There are different proof of QR which could be more consistent.
 I believe that Rousseau one deserves a try (not easy at all, but little background is involved).
 You can find it here [https://stacky.net/files/115/RousseauQR.pdf].

-   After many battles I decided to call this section 'Explanation' and not proof because there are some parts missing, and other ones which should be mathematically proved.
+   After many battles I decided to call this section 'Explanation' and not proof because there are a couple things missing, and other ones which should be mathematically proved.
 One thing I suggest you if you're reading this, is to use the formula below to better show mathematically the number of lattice points which end up being over the diagonal of $R$.
+Also, you can directly check our derived formulas in action by looking at the first example at [https://crypto.stanford.edu/pbc/notes/numbertheory/quadrecip.html] which computes the Legendre Symbol of $\displaystyle (\frac{31}{103})$.

    [[Extra]]